SnehaAnto/project/assignment2/README.md

 ## Technologies Used
 - NestJS: Backend framework for building scalable server-side applications.
-- MongoDB: NoSQL database for storing user and timesheet data.
+- MongoDB Atlas: Database for storing user and timesheet data.
 - Mongoose: ORM for MongoDB, providing schema and validation support.
 - ConfigModule: Allows use of environment variables for secure configuration.